Saghen/blink.cmp/README.md

   -- adjusts spacing to ensure icons are aligned nerd_font_variant = 'normal',

+  -- don't show completions or signature help for these filetypes.
+Keymaps are also disabled. blocked_filetypes = {},

   kind_icons = {
     Text = '󰉿',
     Method = '󰊕',